-Fill the pipe with water to a height of 10 ft.
-(3.05 m) above the backflow seal.
-The test shall be conducted for a minimum of 24 hours -0/+1 hour during which the 10-foot head of water shall be maintained.
+Employ a test method that achieves the required pressure of 4.33 lbf/in.2 (30 kPa) above the elevation of the backflow seal.
+The test shall be conducted for a minimum of 24 hours -0/+1 during which the required pressure of 4.33 lbf/in.2 (30 kPa) shall be maintained.
+See commentary for examples.